asrozar/python-perception/README.md

 PostgreSQL 8.4 and ^ is supported.

+Next install requirements:

+`pip install -r requirements`

+Then run the migration:

+`alembic upgrade head`

-This tool is still under development and has not been fully released.
-There are two parts to this tool.
+There are two parts to this application.

 1) Perception CLI